-The ACT is a well recognised instrument that is used globally in asthma treatment guidelines to assess asthma control.
+The ACT is a well-recognised instrument that is used globally in asthma management and referenced in treatment guidelines to assess asthma control.
 It is self-administered utilising 5 questions to assess asthma control during the past 4 weeks on a 5-point categorical scale (1 to 5).
 By answering all five questions, a patient with asthma can obtain a score that may range between 5 and 25, with higher scores indicating better control.